satmonkey/MeteorDL/README.md

   - dvg_ringbuffer
   - Pillow (PIL)

-- Once everything is ready, clone the repository to any folder and run for example python meteordl.py --camera 10 --station CZ0001 --fps 25
+- Once everything is ready, clone the repository to any folder and run for example:

+  python meteordl.py --camera 10 --station CZ0001 --fps 25

   where: